 Common Science Myths That Most People Believe

 Surely you believe that science is boundless.
-Starting from the physics, chemistry, biology, and many other sciences become the pillars of life on earth.
-From when sitting in elementary school, of course you have heard many theories about life on earth.
-Then, once stepped on the junior high school, the sciences become more pursed and you are more detailed in learning it.
+Starting from physics, chemistry, biology, and many other sciences become the pillars of life on earth.
+From when sitting in elementary school, of course, you have heard many theories about life on earth.
+Then, once stepped into junior high school, the sciences become more pursued and you are more detailed in learning them.

 1. The sun is yellow.

 From the first day of school, you were taught that the sun is yellow, agree?
 In fact, the truth is, the sunlight is white.
 Why does it look yellow?
 That's because the earth's atmosphere that bends light through an effect called Rayleigh scattering.
-This phenomenon also makes the sky look blue and cause the sun is yellow reddish when drowned.
+This phenomenon also makes the sky look blue and causes the sun to be yellow-reddish when drowned.

 2. The largest desert in the world is the Sahara.

-You believe the widest desert is the Sahara desert?
+Do you believe the widest desert is the Sahara desert?
 You're wrong.
-Desert is not always a dry place that is barren and hot.
+The Desert is not always a dry place that is barren and hot.
 Uninhabited places can also be called deserts.
 And one of them is Antarctica.
 Antarctica has an area of 5.4 million square miles.
 While Sahara is only 3.6 million square miles.

 3. Astrology can predict your future.

 For those of you who believe in the zodiac are obliged to rethink.
 Why?
-Apparently scientists in the world have repeatedly conducted scientific proof of the zodiac that is considered to predict the future.
+Apparently, scientists in the world have repeatedly conducted a scientific proof of the zodiac that is considered to predict the future.
 And the result is astrology is nothing more than a fate drawing method.

 4. The phone signal bounces off the satellite.